-The average American pays insurance on his life, health home and vehicles, and although it’s important to have adequate insurance, a long discussion with a salesman will make your wallet thinner.
+The average American pays insurance on his life, health home and vehicles.
+Although it’s important to have adequate insurance, a long discussion with a salesman will make your wallet thinner.
 If you want to live on a budget as a homesteader, you need to carefully analyze what you need to meet the legal requirements on property and vehicle.
 Everything else will just increase the commission of the salesman.
 Medical care and insurance is the most difficult obstacle to overcome when you aim to become self-sufficient.
 You will need to look for county, state and city sponsored clinics that handle most routine medical needs and bill you according to your income.

 If you live on a budget as a homesteader, you need to be energy efficient

 The same logic applies for your appliances, like water heaters, refrigerators or freezers.
-If they are a few years old, they are probably power wasters and you need to plan their replacement in time.
-If you plan to live on a budget as a homesteader, you will need to get some energy-efficient models.
+If they are a few years old, they are probably power wasters and you need to plan their replacement.
+When you plan to live on a budget as a homesteader, you will need to get some energy-efficient models.
 If you’re not there yet, you can use all sorts of tricks to save a penny here and there.
 Wrapping insulation around hot water tanks and putting the freezer in a colder room are tips that will make a difference as well.
 Get used to connect your TV, microwave and gaming console to power strips and turn them off when they’re not in use.
 Many of the modern appliances have clocks and “always on” circuitry that use power when they are turned off.

 Saving money on phone and internet

 If you plan to live on a budget as a homesteader learn to cut on the “deals and extras” the phone company sells you.
 Call waiting, caller ID or unlimited long distance are all options that you could live without.
 Getting cell phones for everyone just to take advantage of the “family plan offer” is nothing more than a trick to get you hooked on the new technology.
 Do you really need to “save money” and sign a contract just to buy your kids some expensive toys?
-Internet access is crucial in these modern times and it helps people stay connected even if they are living in remote areas.
+Internet access is crucial in these modern times.
+It helps people stay connected even if they are living in remote areas.
 However, internet providers have different plans and you need to make sure you get the one suited for your budget, not the one that makes the salesman the best commission.